You ask and Eney gets it done. Meet a Computerbeing. Learn More

 How to install Homebrew on Mac (Personal tips included)

-360.2K views
+364.4K views

-8 min read
+9 min read

-What is Homebrew and how does it work?
+What is Homebrew, and how does it work?

-Why do you need it?
-With Homebrew, you can benefit from tons of command line tools to automate your work.
-Best of all, they are all installed, uninstalled, and updated in one location on your Mac.
-Here are just a few examples of the useful tools you can get through Homebrew:
+With Homebrew, you can benefit from many command-line tools to automate your work.
+Best of all, they're all installed, uninstalled, and updated in one location on your Mac.

 • imagemick to convert images to other formats